-Special indoor screening of Cemetery of Splendor followed by a live streaming Q&A with Apichatpong at the Everson Museum of Art’s Hosmer Auditorium on Thursday, October 20 at 6:30pm.
+In conjunction with the exhibition, a special indoor screening of Cemetery of Splendor followed by a live streaming Q&A with Apichatpong at the Everson Museum of Art’s Hosmer Auditorium will take place on Thursday, October 20 at 6:30pm.
 This event will be free & open to the public.
 Reception follows.

 This exhibition is part of the year-long program, UVP 2016-17: Interzones.